 31. While fetching List items using SharePoint Web Services, how to specify explicit credentials to access the list items?

-Ans: In order to specify explicit credentials, instantiate the web service, and then using the credentials properties use the System.Net.NetworkCredential class and give the username, password, and domain as per your wish.
+Ans: To specify explicit credentials, instantiate the web service, and then using the credentials properties use the System.Net.NetworkCredential class and give the username, password, and domain as per your wish.

 32. What does SPWeb.EnsureUser method used for?